 - Colored pencils, crayons, markers and drawing pencils

-- Before letting your students free to create fun, eccentric-looking fruits, give them a visual to work from.
+- Give students a visual to work from first.
 Show them a whacky drawing of your own.
-It can be a oddly shaped apple or skinny pineapple.
+It can be an oddly shaped apple or skinny pineapple.
 The key aspect of this activity is fun and creating things differently.
-This will ease them into the grammar portion that will follow.

 - You can even show your students a few famous portrayals of different fruits drawn or painted by famous artists in your presentation.
 This may spark more creativity and it will definitely spur some discussion among students.

 - Let each student pick a fruit of their choice to draw and get started.
 Emphasize that they don’t need to make it in any way how it actually appears.
 This artistic freedom will allow them to use their imaginations.